covXtreme : MATLAB software for non-stationary penalised piecewise constant marginal and conditional extreme value models: Overview of software and statistical methodology

-where $\un{\dot{Y}}=(\dot{Y}_1, \dot{Y}_2)$ and $\un{n}(\theta)$ is the outward-pointing normal to the contour at $\theta$, relative to $\un{r}^\circ$.
+and potentially further smooth $\mathcal{C}$ as a function of $\theta$.
+Following \cite{WntEA93}, for at $T$-year return period, it is recommended that the value of $\alpha$ be set to $1/T$.}

 The conditional extremes constant density contour consists of the set of points $\un{\zeta} \in \mathbb{R}^2$ for which the joint density $f_{\un{\dot{Y}}}(\un{\zeta}) = c$ for some small value $c>0$.
 Algorithms for estimation of the three contour types exploit importance sampling (e.g. Section 3.4 of \citealt{TowEA21}) for computational efficiency where possible.
 Contours can be estimated per covariate bin (e.g. as ``directional'' or ``seasonal'' contours), or integrated over covariate bins (e.g. to provide ``omni'' estimates over all bins).

-The constant exceedance and direct sampling contours are convex curves by definition, in the sense that they enclose a convex region (of $\mathbb{R}^2$ for 2-D contours), possibly with the help of the coordinate axes.
+{The direct sampling contour is convex by definition, in the sense that it encloses a convex region (of $\mathbb{R}^2$ for 2-D contours), possibly with the help of the coordinate axes}.
 Depending on the nature of the joint density, the conditional extremes constant density ``contour'' could exist in the form of a set of disjoint curves, some of which may be closed.
 The constant exceedance and direct sampling contours are invariant to transformations of variables, whereas the conditional extremes constant density contour is not (e.g. \citealt{RssEA19}).